James Boiling

 During 1995, Boiling hit his highest first-class score of 69 against a West Indies attack which featured Ian Bishop and Ottis Gibson and took two five-wicket hauls, the second of which (5 for 73) helped to win the game against Nottinghamshire.
 Boiling played with decreasing regularity during the 1996 and 1997 seasons, although he remained in the Limited Overs side until the 1998 season, which was his last.

 Boiling will be remembered as a successful one-day bowler but he was not quite a big enough spinner of the ball to make a real impact on the batsman-friendly surfaces at the Oval or the seamer's pitches in the North East.
 A fine gully fielder, Boiling was a useful lower-order batsman who was a regular night-watchman.
 In this role he played probably his finest innings, of 62, against a Derbyshire attack including Devon Malcolm and Phillip DeFreitas.
 A partnership of 204 for the third wicket with Jonathan Lewis was instrumental in securing victory.

-He now works as a secondary school teacher.
-Since 2015, he has been Head of sixth form at Monmouth Boys school.
-He has been recognised as a fairly popular, if firm, figure within the school community.
+He now works as a secondary school history teacher.